prometheus-protocol/.github/profile/README.md

 - ✓ **Refresh Token Rotation:** Enhances security by issuing a new, single-use refresh token each time one is used, mitigating the risk of token theft.
 - ✓ **Dynamic Client Registration (DCR):** A public `/register` endpoint (`RFC 7591`) allows applications to register programmatically without manual intervention.
 - ✓ **Resource Indicators:** Supports token audience binding via the `resource` parameter (`RFC 8707`), ensuring tokens are used only at their intended destination.
+- ✓ **Multi-Token Payment Authorization:** Enables resource servers to define a list of accepted ICRC-2 compliant tokens for payment-gated scopes.
 - ✓ **Server Metadata:** Provides `/.well-known/oauth-authorization-server` (`RFC 8414`) and `/.well-known/jwks.json` endpoints for automated client configuration and key discovery.
 - ✓ **MCP Authorization Spec Compliant:** Fully adheres to the requirements for an Authorization Server within the MCP ecosystem (rev. 2025-06-18).